Transit nonprofit My City Rides wants to get Memphians to work faster and with greater reliability and affordability.

 My City Rides also recently teamed up with Explore Bike Share and delivered a couple of scooters to the bike share mechanical team.

-Most of the Explore Bike Share repairs are done onsite at the return bike station and most of the mechanics ride a bicycle around town to hit all their repairs.
+Explore Bike Share repairs are completed at bike return stations all over the city and most of the mechanics ride a bicycle around town to hit all their repairs.
 The two organizations decided by equipping Explore Bike Share mechanics with My City Rides scooters, Explore Bike Share could save more of their mechanics’ time and allow them to cover more ground and carry more supplies.

 My City Rides is currently seeking more businesses and individuals to participate in the program.